-If you’ve ever looked into recovery methods and tools, you’ve probably come across cold plunge tubs and ice baths.
+If you’ve ever looked into the best muscle recovery tools, you’ve probably come across cold plunge tubs and ice baths.
 Very few people love sitting in freezing water but endure it for the potential health benefits of muscle recovery, reducing inflammation, and more.

 There’s a lot to gain from cold water therapy, but it can be expensive, with simple ice baths costing over $1,000.
-Premium, high-end cold plunge kits with filtration systems and ozone generators to sanitize the water can cost several thousand dollars or even more.
+The best cold plunge tubs with filtration systems and ozone generators to sanitize the water can cost several thousand dollars or even more.
 You may start looking for ways to make your own DIY home cold plunge.

 Fortunately, you’re here, where I’m about to explain some great DIY cold plunge ideas that can save you money, costing a fraction of similar builds on the market.
 I’ve used a variety of cold plunges over my 25 years of competing in Olympic-style weightlifting, from high-end tubs at the Olympic Training Center, to horse troughs in my backyard.
 I’ll go over a couple of major DIY concepts step-by-step, plus alternatives if you’re still unsure how to set up your cold plunge.